NachoToast/NachoMusic/.github/SECURITY.md

 ## Reporting a Vulnerability

 You can make a GitHub issue, or reach out any way you like.
-Update should be given within a few days.
+Updates should be given within a few days.